MAGALA-RICHARD/apsimNGpy-documentations/doc/manage_env.rst

 ========================================

-If you have multiple Python projects using apsimNGpy, or you want to pin a project to a specific APSIM NG build, use a .env file for per-project settings.
+If you have multiple Python projects using apsimNGpy, or you want to pin a project to a specific APSIM NG build, use a .env file for each project settings.

 Prerequisite